 - Participants who experience incontinence must wear leak-proof swim pants or garments of similar nature.

-* The pilot program runs until June 2018 and is only currently available to the Winnipeg School Division.
+* The pilot program is only currently available to the Winnipeg School Division.
 After evaluation of this exciting initiative, the City of Winnipeg will explore how this or similar opportunities may be available to other school divisions or organizations.
 For more information, contact 311.